Mark Oaten: Scandal and resignation

 "Journalists ... had my story for three years I think, but hung on to it and never did anything with it.
 They could have made that public interest argument at any point in the three years.
 I had always been a Member of Parliament, but they waited until it could sell most newspapers, at the point at which I became well-known and at my most famous."

 Oaten announced that he would be standing down from Parliament at the 2010 general election.
 The members of his Winchester constituency party selected Martin Tod to replace Oaten as the Liberal Democrat candidate, but Tod was defeated at the general election by the Conservative candidate Steve Brine.

 Retirement

 After his retirement from frontline politics, Oaten released two books, one on the history of coalition governments, and the other a memoir entitled Screwing Up: How One MP Survived Politics, Scandal and Turning 40.
 In 2018, he resigned from the Liberal Democrats after being a member for thirty years but announced that he had rejoined them in September 2019 to "help defeat the new extremes growing in politics".

+In the 2023 United Kingdom local elections Oaten stood unsuccessfully for the Liberal Democrats in the Severn Vale Ward of South Gloucestershire Council, receiving 1,435 votes.